ysyk2021/the-positive-thinking-innovator-exploring-new-approaches-and-strategies-for-cultivating-positivity/src/chapter-1-3.md

-Chapter 1: Introduction: The Need for Innovation in Positive Thinking
+The Need for Innovation in Positive Thinking
 =====================================================================

 In this chapter, we'll explore the need for innovation in positive thinking and why traditional approaches may not always be effective.